 Joan has been nominated five times for Pop Entertainer of the Year by the Chicago Music Awards.
 (Other nominees have been R. Kelly, Kanye West, Mavis Staples, Wilco and Jennifer Hudson.)
 The Illinois Arts Council placed Joan on their Illinois ArtsTour Roster of artists.
 ASCAP (American Society of Composers, Authors and Publishers) gave her their fifth ASCAPLUS Writer's Award, where a panel of music experts recognize active writers in the early and midstages of their careers with cash and recognition.
 The YWCA of Lake County awarded Joan their Women of Achievement Award in the Arts category.
 The Robert M. MacNamara Foundation awarded her one of its residencies where she wrote new music.
-She is currently recording these songs for a new release.
 Her music is available on major digital distributors like iTunes and is available in over 100 countries.

 Her first full length CD entitled joanland is a collection of 11 original songs performed by Joan and a variety of talented musicians and was included on the Grammy Awards Nominations Ballot in four different categories.
 Appearing are members of the Cryan' Shames and blues legend Corky Siegel, as well as Skip Griparis of the Major League movies.
-The album has been picked up by all of the major legal download sites like iTunes and is available to order at Borders, Best Buy and other big box locations.
 Joan was also the vocalist on the recording of Oh Lady Di for the late Princess of Wales benefiting her Foundation and charities.
 This recording also put Joan on the Grammy Awards Nominations Ballot in a number of categories.

 Joan was the singer on America recorded after 9-11.
 It can currently be heard on the website for the Flight 93 Memorial in California, and has been chosen to be included in the Artist Registry for the National 9-11 Memorial in New York City.
 The song led to Joan being chosen by Washington for a nine-day USO tour to entertain the troops including New Year's Eve in Cuba and another appearance on the Grammy Awards Nominations Ballot.
 Other performance highlights include appearing as a headliner during